philips-labs/igtcloud-client/README.md

 ### Download institute-level files

 Institutes will be downloaded to the LOCAL_FOLDER argument and will create sub folders based on the institute name.

+#### Flat

-All studies of each institute will be downloaded as subdirectories under each institute folder.
+In `flat` file structure mode (default), all studies of each institute will be downloaded as flat subdirectories under each institute folder.
+The folder name will be a combination of the patient and study identifiers.

+#### Hierarchical

+In `hierarchical` file structure mode, all studies of each institute will be downloaded in a nested folder structure.
+In the institute folder, the first level of directories will resemble the patients.
+Each patient folder will contain nested folder for each study that belongs to this patient.

 ## Developers